Facebook Instagram Pinterest

 Waterberg Plateau

 The Cheetah Conservation Fund does excellent work for the protection and education about cheetahs, hopefully preventing humans from running them right off the face of the Earth.
-Don't forget to visit the Research and Education Centre to learn about the conservation fund's efforts to protect these speed demons.
+I didn't forget to visit the Research and Education Centre to learn about the conservation fund's efforts to protect these speed demons.

 Spotting cheetahs in Waterberg Plateau in Namibia, Africa